almereyda/awesome-starred/README.md

 ## JavaScript

+- [fluid-project/fluidproject.org](https://github.com/fluid-project/fluidproject.org) - The Fluid Project website
+- [fluid-project/eleventy-plugin-fluid](https://github.com/fluid-project/eleventy-plugin-fluid) - Eleventy plugin which provides common filters, shortcodes and transforms for Fluid Project websites.
+- [precondition/keymapdb](https://github.com/precondition/keymapdb) - Online database of keymaps for programmable keyboards, with a focus on QMK ergonomic keyboards.
+- [11ty/eleventy-plugin-vite](https://github.com/11ty/eleventy-plugin-vite) - A plugin to use Vite with Eleventy
+- [fpapado/eleventy-with-vite](https://github.com/fpapado/eleventy-with-vite) - This is a template (or demo) for integrating Vite with Eleventy.
 - [jdsteinbach/eleventy-plugin-toc](https://github.com/jdsteinbach/eleventy-plugin-toc) - 11ty plugin to generate a TOC from page content
 - [11ty/eleventy-plugin-syntaxhighlight](https://github.com/11ty/eleventy-plugin-syntaxhighlight) - A pack of Eleventy plugins for syntax highlighting in Markdown, Liquid, and Nunjucks templates.
 - [brob/eleventy-plugin-svg-contents](https://github.com/brob/eleventy-plugin-svg-contents) - An Eleventy plugin to grab the contents of an SVG file to allow for embedding in your template with all the power of SVG.